 Use Form W-9 to request the taxpayer identification number (TIN) of a U.S. person (including a resident alien) and to request certain certifications and claims for exemption.
 (See Purpose of Form on Form W-9.)
-Withholding agents may require signed Forms W-9 from U.S. exempt recipients to overcome any presumptions of foreign status.
+Withholding agents may require signed Forms W-9 from U.S. exempt recipients to overcome a presumption of foreign status.
 For federal purposes, a U.S. person includes but is not limited to:

-- An individual who is a U.S. citizen or U.S. resident alien, - A partnership, corporation, company, or association created or organized in the United States or under the laws of the United States, - Any estate (other than a foreign estate), or - A domestic trust (as defined in Regulations section 301.7701-7).
+- An individual who is a U.S. citizen or U.S. resident alien, - A partnership, corporation, company, or association created or organized in the United States or under the laws of the United States, - Any estate (other than a foreign estate), or

+• A domestic trust (as defined in Regulations section 301.7701-7).

-A partnership may require a signed Form W-9 from its U.S. partners to overcome any presumptions of foreign status and to avoid withholding on the partner's allocable share of the partnership's effectively connected income.
+A partnership may require a signed Form W-9 from its U.S. partners to overcome a presumption of foreign status and to avoid withholding on the partner's allocable share of the partnership's effectively connected income.
 For more information, see Regulations section 1.1446-1.

-Advise foreign persons to use the appropriate Form W-8.
+Advise foreign persons to use the appropriate Form W-8 or Form 8233, Exemption From Withholding on Compensation for Independent (and Certain Dependent) Personal Services of a Nonresident Alien Individual.
 See Pub.
 515, Withholding of Tax on Nonresident Aliens and Foreign Entities, for more information and a list of the W-8 forms.